 - 4Choose a lot sizing mode

-Proportional is the correct default for most prop firm setups.
-If your master account is $10,000 and a follower is $25,000, the follower's position will be 2.5x the master's in absolute terms, but identical in percentage risk.
-This is what you want.
+Proportional is the right default for most prop firm setups.
+If the master is $10,000 and a follower is $25,000, the follower's position is 2.5x the master's in absolute terms but identical in percentage risk — the same trade, scaled to each account's size.

 Step 5: Configure Per-Account Compliance Rules

-This is the step most traders skip.
-It is also the most important one.
-Without per-account compliance rules, your copier will faithfully replicate every trade, including the ones that blow your funded accounts.
-For a full breakdown of prop firm rules and why most traders fail them, see the Prop Firm Compliance Guide.
+This is the step most traders skip, and the one that matters most.
+Without per-account rules, the copier replicates every trade — including the ones that breach a funded account's limits.
+For a full breakdown of prop firm rules and where traders fail them, see the Prop Firm Compliance Guide.

 Set these four rules for every follower account